SheaButta/Election_Analysis/README.md

 delivered a CSV file for me to perform the analysis.
 The analysis followed the basic process of data analysis;
  - Determine the number of rows and columns.
  - Data types used.
- - Is the data readable
+ - Is the data readable?

 1. Calculate the total number of votes cast.
 2. Generate a complete list of candidates who received votes.